Drew-Killeen/Dewey-Hafta-Academy/README.md

 16. Optimize the excessive database queries
 17. Give admins the ability to edit courses
 18. Give admins the ability to delete courses/exams/questions
+19. Change usr column in all tables to user id

 Completed
 ----